SBortz/bitcoin-tx-creatr/README.md

 ## Creating a transaction from scratch

-Create a new transaction by typing:
+To create a transaction is fairly simple.
+Just type:
 ```
 bitcoin-tx-creatr.exe create
 ```

-Bitcoint-Tx-Creatr creates an empty transaction and outputs it in json & hex formats.
+This creates an empty transaction and outputs it in json & hex formats.
 ```
 Here is your transaction (json)
 {